prashant-zo/aws-resource-tracker/README.md

 ./resource-tracker.sh

-After running the script, a report file will be generated.
+After running the script, a report file will be generated

 Example: